ERIGrid/Holistic-Test-Description/README.md

 Templates and guidelines relating to the ERIGrid Holistic Test Description.

 ## Recommended use
 For _introductory use_, read the guidelines.
 You find concept definitions, explanations of the template fields, step-by-step instructions and a few examples.
+Better even, read the paper [1].

 For _regular use_, refer to the templates:
  * Test Case "canvas" -- for initial drafting of test cases; e.g. print out as A3 format and fill out during face-to-face meetings